Computer cluster: Debugging and monitoring

 Developing and debugging parallel programs on a cluster requires parallel language primitives and suitable tools such as those discussed by the High Performance Debugging Forum (HPDF) which resulted in the HPD specifications.
 Tools such as TotalView were then developed to debug parallel implementations on computer clusters which use Message Passing Interface (MPI) or Parallel Virtual Machine (PVM) for message passing.

 The University of California, Berkeley Network of Workstations (NOW) system gathers cluster data and stores them in a database, while a system such as PARMON, developed in India, allows visually observing and managing large clusters.

 Application checkpointing can be used to restore a given state of the system when a node fails during a long multi-node computation.
 This is essential in large clusters, given that as the number of nodes increases, so does the likelihood of node failure under heavy computational loads.
 Checkpointing can restore the system to a stable state so that processing can resume without needing to recompute results.

 Implementations

 The Linux world supports various cluster software; for application clustering, there is distcc, and MPICH.
 Linux Virtual Server, Linux-HA – director-based clusters that allow incoming requests for services to be distributed across multiple cluster nodes.
 MOSIX, LinuxPMI, Kerrighed, OpenSSI are full-blown clusters integrated into the kernel that provide for automatic process migration among homogeneous nodes.
 OpenSSI, openMosix and Kerrighed are single-system image implementations.

-Microsoft Windows computer cluster Server 2003 based on the Windows Server platform provides pieces for high-performance computing like the job scheduler, MSMPI library and management tools.
+Microsoft Windows Cluster Server software, based on the Windows Server platform, originally released in 1997/98, provides cluster support for high-performance computing including the job scheduler, MSMPI library and management tools.

 gLite is a set of middleware technologies created by the Enabling Grids for E-sciencE (EGEE) project.

 slurm is also used to schedule and manage some of the largest supercomputer clusters (see top500 list).